mpacula/COSMOS/doc/source/introduction.rst

 ________

 * Written in python which is easy to learn, powerful, and popular.
 A programmer with limited experience can begin writing Cosmos workflows right away.
-* Extremely powerful syntax and system for the creation of complex workflows
+* Powerful syntax and system for the creation of complex workflows.
-* Keeps track of workflows, job information, and resource utilization in a SQL database
+* Keeps track of workflows, job information, and resource utilization in a SQL database.
-* The ability to visualize all jobs and jobs dependencies as a convenient image
+* The ability to visualize all jobs and jobs dependencies as a convenient image.
-* Monitor running workflows, and a history of all workflows via a webinterface
+* Monitor running workflows, and a history of all workflows via a webinterface.

 Multi-platform Support
 ______________________